 I recently concluded my Motivation in Education series, which explored Keller’s ARCS Model for Motivation.
 Each of the model’s components (attention, relevance, confidence, and satisfaction) share a common thread: the relationship between a teacher and their students.

-Throughout this series, we’ve explored Keller’s ARCS Model for Motivation, which includes attention, relevance, confidence, and satisfaction—four components used in successful face-to-face, online, and blended learning environments.
+Throughout this series, we’ve explored the four components of Keller’s ARCS Model for Motivation: attention, relevance, confidence, and satisfaction.

 In my last post, I discussed practical ways to motivate your students by making your course content relevant to them in and outside of the classroom.